tjanczuk/dpush/README.md

 * automatically retry sending the notications if GCM servers are too busy,
 * collapse multiple notifications into one if the notification cannot be delievered at once,
 * only send a notification if the device is active,
-* TTL for the notification at GCM servers while the device is offline,
+* specify the TTL for storing notifications at GCM servers while the device is offline,
 * restrict delivery to applications with specific package name,
 * issue the request against GCM sandbox without actual delivery to the device.